-I have found that most people that are overweight, pre-diabetic or Type 2 that are new to low carb do extremely well just getting the carbs way down and replacing much of those carbs with healthy fats.
+I have found that most people that are overweight, have pre-diabetes or Type 2 diabetes, that are new to low carb do extremely well just getting the carbs way down and replacing much of those carbs with healthy fats.
 Tracking exact macros is usually not very crucial at first.
 I like the teaching of Dr. Sarah Hallberg in this matter…20-50g carbs (depending on your metabolic profile), four “palm-sized” portions of protein each day, and fat to satisfaction (not unlimited fat.)
 (Her video HERE).
 This will get most people about 80-90% of the way with their health and weight loss goals (maybe even 100% of the way, depending on the person.)
 Often adjustments then need to be made as you try to fine tune your program to reach your ultimate goals.
 This is when tracking macros can take on more importance.

 Don’t overlook all the other important aspects of good health and achieving a healthy weight.
 Having the right macros while ignoring these other important aspects of health can stall or prevent progress.
 Give these areas top priority with your healthy diet:

 - Getting adequate sleep.

 - Regular exercise (cardio / strength training).